VijayRod/demo/container-storage/logs/azurefile-csi-error-ProvisioningFailed_ParentResourceNotFound.md

 RCA: The error "ParentResourceNotFound" can occur when the specified storage account defined in the storage class doesn't exist or when the resourceGroup parameter and value are not specified in the storage class.
 To resolve this, ensure the storage account exists and include the resourceGroup parameter in the storage class with the appropriate value.

 ```
-# Create a custom storage class and a persistent volume claim.
+# Create a custom storage class and persistent volume claim.
 cat << EOF | kubectl create -f -
 apiVersion: storage.k8s.io/v1
 kind: StorageClass